1821info11b,: Caleb Crompton

 Above left: The Sword of Sacrifice

-Above right: The Stone of Remembrance
+Above right: The Stone of Remembrance All author: 04 July 2009

 Royal Berks Cemetery lion - 137kB jpg

-Leslie crompton Blackman's grave
+Leslie Crompton BLACKMAN's grave

 The Government were responsible for the erection and maintenance of the headstones.
 In 1929 families were informed, by letter, that they could add personal inscriptions at a maximum of 66 letters and spaces.
-In 1929 each letter cost 3½d, approximately equivalent to 1.5p or AU$0.04.(2009)
+In 1929 each letter cost 3½d, approximately equivalent to 1.5p or A$1.12.(2018)

-Clicking on the black and white photograph will open a new A4 portrait page with four contemporary and dated photographs.
+Royal Berks Cemetery 1919 - 421kB jpg Clicking on the black and white photograph will open a new A4 portrait page with four contemporary and dated photographs.

 The family words, at the foot of the headstone, read: